O-Tire/Note-CLI/README.md

 If you call 'note' with no arguments:
     Prints out all of the notes and their numbers.

+**New Category System:**
+You can now organize your notes with categories using this command structure: note -n my-note in my-category

+This will create a new note in a new or existing category.

 **Availability:**

 This app is cross-platform and open source.